MeVisLab/examples/mevislab.github.io/content/examples/howto.md

 The contents can be extracted into the directory of your package.
 Make sure to keep the directory's structure for the examples to be loaded and displayed correctly.

-A typical file structure of a MeVisLab package looks like this:
+The typical directory structure of a MeVisLab package looks like this:
 ![Package directory structure](/images/examples/howto_1.png "Package directory structure")

 The package *TutorialSummary* within the package group *MeVis* is shown above.
 A package normally at least contains a *Projects* directory, which is where the Macro modules are located.
 When extracting the contents of a \*.zip file, the *Projects* folder of your package should be the target directory.